Haigerloch atomic pile: The Alsos mission

 The Allies had long suspected that the German researchers were working on an atomic bomb.
 The aim of the US special unit Alsos, founded in 1943 as part of the Manhattan Project under General Leslie R. Groves, was to expose and secure the German nuclear research facilities and to capture the leading scientists.
 The aim was not only to advance Germany's own nuclear weapons program, but also to prevent the Soviet Union and the other later occupying forces from using the knowledge.
 The military head of the mission was Lieutenant Colonel Boris Pash, the scientific team was led by the Dutch-born physicist Samuel Goudsmit.

 The Americans did not know exactly how far German research had progressed until the end of 1944.
 The Alsos I mission in the winter of 1943/44 in Italy had been largely unsuccessful.

-It was not until the end of November 1944, during the Alsos II mission in France, that Weizsäcker's office at the University of Strasbourg University of Strasbourg, letters from other members of the Uranium Association were found from which it could be concluded that Germany did not have an atomic bomb and would not produce one in the foreseeable future.
+It was not until the Alsos II mission in late November 1944, when letters from other members of the Uranium Association were found in Weizsäcker's office at the University of Strasbourg, that investigators concluded Germany did not possess an atomic bomb and would not be able to produce one in the foreseeable future.

 However, documents were also discovered that pointed to a suspicious research laboratory in the future French occupation zone in Hechingen.
 In order to get ahead of the French troops, Groves and Pash considered attacking the facility from the air with paratroopers or destroying it with bombing raids.
 However, the physicist Goudsmit was able to convince them that the uranium project was not worth the effort, and so they decided on a land operation.

 The first special units of the Alsos III mission crossed the Rhine together with the 7th US Army on March 26, 1945.
 On March 30, 1945, they were able to pick up the physicists Walther Bothe and Wolfgang Gentner in Heidelberg, who were working there on their cyclotron.
 There, Goudsmit learned that the nuclear research facilities of the uranium project had been relocated to Haigerloch near Hechingen and to Stadtilm in the future Soviet occupation zone.
 Pash decided to go to Stadtilm first to get ahead of the Soviet army.
 They managed to arrive there about three weeks before the Soviet forces, but Diebner had already fled with his employees and materials towards Munich in the future American occupation zone.
 Now they only had to prevent the Haigerloch reactor from falling into French hands.